The Team

 Instructor

-Eric Schoenberg, alias Doc Frog, is a community-trained hobbyist potter.
+Eric, alias Doc Frog, is a community-trained hobbyist potter.
 He discovered clay in 1999, and has since explored several aspects of making and firing, including American Raku.
 Prior to moving to Leawood he served as an instructor in this firing technique at a community art school in metro Atlanta.

 Angela Rangel